 The NSW Government provides construction insurances over its capital works contracts on a Principal Arranged Insurance (PAI) basis.

-Since 2012, the NSW Self Insurance Corporation (now Insurance for NSW) has offered PAI, to ensure a robust insurance program is in place to indemnify against the financial impact of construction claims.
+Since 2012, Insurance for NSW (formerly the Self Insurance Corporation) has offered PAI, to ensure a robust insurance program is in place to indemnify against the financial impact of construction claims.

 All NSW Government agencies choosing to insure on a PAI basis must procure their insurances through the icare CRIF, as per Treasury Circular TC16/11.
 Furthermore, all NSW Government capital works valued $10 million or above must be insured on a PAI basis.

 State-Owned Corporations must prove they can obtain better value for money elsewhere if seeking PAI outside of the icare CRIF.

 How PAI works

 The project owner (principal) buys a single insurance policy that covers the NSW Government agency and the multiple contractors engaged throughout the project for the risks of construction (i.e. material damage, public liability, environmental indemnity and others where applicable).